-80 Padilla & O'Donoghue.
+102 Padilla & O'Donoghue.
 (2013).
 The law and economics of article 102 TFEU.
 2nd edition.

-For instance, in Tanzania the market is characterised by significant competition in mobile telecommunications and money services and has lower prices for mobile money services than Kenya, which is dominated by Safaricom.
+103 For instance, Tanzania, whose market is characterised by significant competition in mobile telecommunications and money services, enjoys lower prices for mobile money services than Kenya's, which is dominated by Safaricom.

-India has 185 million smartphone connections (mid-2015), which the GSMA expects to grow by half a billion by 2020.
-In Kenya, Safaricom reported that in the 2014-5 financial year, the number of its users with smartphones grew by 98 per cent to 3.4 million through provision of low cost smartphones.
-Safaricom 2015 results: www.safaricom.co.ke/images/Downloads/Resources_Downloads/FY14-15Presentation.pdf regulatory powers to intervene in questions of dominance, wholesale and retail pricing, and other conditions of service.
+104 Already today, India has 185 million smartphone connections in the middle of 2015, which the GSMA expects to grow by half a billion by 2020.
+In Kenya, Safaricom reported that in the 2014-5 financial year, the number of its users with smartphones grew by 98% to 3.4m through provision of low cost smartphones.
+Safaricom 2015 results, available here.